B VITAMINS – RESEARCHERS CLAIM SUPPLEMENTATION MAY HELP PREVENT ALZHEIMER’S DISEASE

 Truth be told, I have always eaten foods that are rich in B vitamins.
 But here’s the thing, laboratory tests have shown that the foods in today’s diet are not what they were a few generations ago.
 Soils are much more depleted in their nutrients causing dangerous diet deficiencies — and government researchers were saying that back in 1977!

-I have been drinking a heart healthy supplement called Cardio that’s more functional, and is naturally nutrient rich and doesn’t contain toxic chemicals or is loaded with sugar.
-Cardio is a complete, all-natural cardio health supplement based on Nobel Prize winning research that supplies your body with L-Arginine and L-Citrulline to the fortify your heart and body.
-It’s also rich in nutrients including Vitamins B6 & B12, Vitamin D3, C, K, Folic Acid and others.
+I have been drinking a heart-healthy supplement called THRIVE that’s more functional, and is naturally nutrient-rich and doesn’t contain toxic chemicals or is loaded with sugar.
+Cardio is a complete, all-natural cardio health supplement based on Nobel Prize-winning research that supplies your body with L-Arginine and L-Citrulline to the fortify your heart and body.
+It’s also rich in nutrients including active greens, Vitamins B6 & B12, Vitamin D3, C, K, Folic Acid and others.